akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

 Still not comfortable with transformations and want to better understand?
 Don't hesitate to go through the next sections where we detail each part of the transformation format.

+# How does it work?

+In this part, we will dig into the parameters of the transformations format and see with example, how does this powerful feature work.
+Let's go!

 ## Label

 It's basically the name you want to give to your transformation.